New hearing, same sentence for convicted Penn State child molester Jerry Sandusky

 Sandusky was granted the hearing because of a U.S. Supreme Court ruling that minimum sentencing requirements, such as those on which his original sentence was based, were unconstitutional.

-Sporting a faded orange prison jumpsuit, Sandusky smiled broadly to spectators, including his wife Dottie, as he entered the courtroom at the Centre County Court of Common Pleas in Bellefonte.
-He slumped in his chair when he heard Visiting Judge Maureen Skerda reimpose the 30-to-60-year sentence on him.
+Sporting a faded orange prison jumpsuit, Sandusky smiled broadly to spectators, including his wife Dottie, as he entered the courtroom at the Centre County Court of Common Pleas in Bellefonte, where his trial was held seven years ago.

+His shoulders slumped when he heard Visiting Judge Maureen Skerda reimpose the 30-to-60-year sentence on him.

 “I know you maintain your innocence,” Skerda told Sandusky.
 “But you have been found guilty by a jury of your peers, and the court must hold you accountable.”